A Scalable Lower Bound for the Worst-Case Relay Attack Problem on the Transmission Grid: Introduction

+In summary, most of the existing methodology requires valid bounds on the dual variables of the DCOPF linear program to be exact.
+Since these are large, the scalability of exact methods is limited in terms of the size of the network and the size of the attack budget, as is summarized in Table \ref{table:sad-scalability}.
 The assumptions in these methods are symptoms of a broader problem in bilevel optimization: All methods of dualizing the inner problem in order to combine it with the outer problem require relatively tight upper bounds on the dual variables of the inner problem (\cite{SmithS2020}).
 Though it is common to use heuristics to calculate big-M values with which to linearize the KKT conditions of the inner problem, \cite{PinedaM2019} show that these heuristics can fail, even for bilevel problems with linear programming leader and follower problems.
 Furthermore, \cite{KleinertLPS2019} show that verifying the correctness of big-M values in bilevel optimization is as hard as solving the original problem.
 They suggest that, if we choose to solve bilevel problems by reformulating the follower's problem using duality or its KKT conditions, then we will have to resort to problem-specific information in order to generate valid big-M values.
+Last, while methods such as covering decomposition from \cite{IsraeliW2002} are both exact and applicable to this problem (and do not require a big-M), note that the cuts to block previously-generated attacks are included in the benders algorithm from \cite{SalmeronB2009}, implying that without enhancement, this is not a scalable approach.